deel-ai/xplique/docs/api/example_based/api_example_based.md

 To know more about projections and their importance, you can refer to the [Projections](../../projections/) section.

 ## Search Methods ##

+!!!info
+    The search methods are hidden to the user and only used internally.
+However, they help to understand how the API works.

 Search methods are used to retrieve examples from the `cases_dataset` that are relevant to the input samples.